leynos/bournemouth/.rules/python-pyproject.md

 ## 3. Optional and Development Dependencies

-Modern projects typically distinguish between “production” dependencies (those needed at runtime) and “development” dependencies (linters, test frameworks, etc.).
+Modern projects typically distinguish between "production" dependencies (those needed at runtime) and "development" dependencies (linters, test frameworks, etc.).
 In PEP 621, you use `[project.optional-dependencies]` for this:

 ```toml
 [project.optional-dependencies]